nuxeo-sandbox/nuxeo-labs-elements/nuxeo-util/README.md

     npm install -g bower

-Then, go ahead and download the element's dependencies:
+Then, go ahead and download the elements' dependencies:

     bower install

 ## Demo

-If you wish to work on the element in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep your element's bower dependencies in line.
+If you wish to work on the elements in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep the elements' bower dependencies in line.
 You can install it via:

     npm install -g polyserve